 a.
-Verification of Identity and Qualifications: Proof of age/ date of birth will have been provided by applicants at interview stage along with their proof of Right to Work in the UK and Teaching certificates (if relevant).
-In addition, applicants who have been offered employment are required to provide proof of address and one further form of ID to comply with DBS identity checking guidelines.
-The Teaching Regulation Agency's (TRA) Employer Access Service is used to verify any qualified teacher status (QTS), and the completion of teacher induction or probation.
+Verification of Identity and Qualifications: Proof of age/ date of birth will have been provided by applicants at interview stage.
+In addition, applicants who have been offered employment are required to provide evidence of identity, right to work in the UK (this includes EU nationals), address and qualifications as set out at Appendix 1 to comply with DBS identity checking guidelines.
+The Teaching Regulation Agency's (TRA) Employer Access Service is used to verify any qualified teacher status (QTS), and the completion of teacher induction or probation includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring b.

-b.
 Enhanced DBS/ Barred List/ List 99